albar965/littlenavmap-manual/en/INFO.md

 ### Tab AI / Multiplayer

-Information about an AI or multiplayer aircraft or ship is displayed in this tab if a vehicle is clicked on the map.
+Information about an AI or multiplayer aircraft from the simulator \(not online networks\) or ship is displayed in this tab if a vehicle is clicked on the map.

 This also includes departure and destination airports for aircraft that can be shown on the map by clicking on the blue links \(only for FSX or P3D and if a flight plan is filed\).